Tennessee Centennial and International Exposition: Later developments

 The Parthenon replica built for the exhibition was made of temporary materials.
-Because of its popularity, it was reconstructed in permanent materials in a project lasting from 1920 to 1931.
+Because of its popularity, it was reconstructed using permanent materials in a project lasting from 1920 to 1931.
 Today it is used as an art museum.
 Among its exhibits is Alan LeQuire's 1990 re-creation of the Athena Parthenos statue.

 Nearly a century later, the United States held the 1982 World's Fair in Knoxville, Tennessee.